MatthewHiggins2017/BIO724P/docs/UsingR/Local_R_Install.md

 ---------

-## **Setp 3: Follow installation instructions for given operating system**
+## **Setp 3: Follow the installation instructions**

-For example for an apple silicon Mac I would select to install the package **R-4.5.1-arm64.pkg**
+For example, for  an apple silicon Mac I would select to install the package **R-4.5.1-arm64.pkg** and subsequently follow the installation instructions when prompted.

 ![CRAN Specific Package](../img/Specific_Package.png "")